GigHive bee gighive

 ⚙️ Prerequisites: Install Ansible and Python to your controller machine.

-1. Decide on where you will install Ansible as the controller and what target (virtualbox or Azure) that you will install Gighive on.
+1. Decide where you will install Ansible as the controller and what target vm (virtualbox or Azure) will be the Gighive server.

 • If you are going to install on a virtualbox VM, find an open IP address to use in your network.